 To download an ad-hoc DDoS report, generate a PDF report file by selecting Print report in your .
-WAF/CDN customers can download a weekly report by navigating to Account Home > Security Center, selecting Security Reports, and downloading the desired weekly report.
+WAF/CDN customers can download a monthly report in Account Home > Security Center, by selecting and downloading the desired monthly report.

 Additionally, if you are a Magic Transit or Spectrum BYOIP customer, you will receive weekly DDoS reports by email with a snapshot of the DDoS attacks that Cloudflare detected and mitigated in the previous week.

 [email protected] to users with the Super Administrator role on accounts with prefixes advertised by Cloudflare.

 - Largest DDoS attack in packets per second (pps) and bits per second (bps)